 In honor of the late Walter H. Annenberg, philanthropist, patron of the arts, and former ambassador, the Whitney Museum of American Art established the Walter Annenberg Annual Lecture to advance this country’s understanding of its art and culture.
-Support for this lecture and for public programs at the Whitney Museum is provided, in part, by GRoW @ Annenberg, Ashley Leeds and Christopher Harland, the Barker Welfare Foundation, and by members of the Whitney's Education Committee.
+Support for this lecture and for public programs at the Whitney Museum is provided, in part, by GRoW @ Annenberg, a philanthropic initiative led by Gregory Annenberg Weingarten, a Vice President and Director of the Annenberg Foundation; Ashley Leeds and Christopher Harland; the Barker Welfare Foundation; and by members of the Whitney's Education Committee.

 The Susan and John Hess Family Theater is equipped with an induction loop and infrared assistive listening system.
 Accessible seating is available.